OfficeDev/O365-EDU-Tools/CustomSolutions/SDS_ADF_ETL_Integrations/OR/OneRoster_README.md

 2) On the Custom Deployment page, click "Build your own template in the editor" to open the template editor.

-3) Load the Canvas_to_SDS_ADF_template.json file by clicking "Load file" in the template editor and selecting the appropriate file to upload.
-Create a resource group where to place the resources if not already done. (suggested name rg-CanvasAPItoSDS).
+3) Load the OR_to_SDS_ADF_Template.json file by clicking "Load file" in the template editor and selecting the appropriate file to upload.
+Create a resource group where to place the resources if not already done. (suggested name rg-OneRosterAPItoSDS).
 Note: The optional parameters on the confirmation screen can be filled in later during the ADF setup.

-4) Modify the storage account access to enable managed identity adf-CanvastoSds (ADF instance) to read and modify contents. (“Storage Blob Data Contributor” role).

-5) Do the same for authorized users who need to modify data in storage.
-Also, the user’s IP address should only be temporarily added in the firewall in the networking tab before updating the storage contents.
-This must be done even if the user has access control privileges.
+4)	Add the mandatory parameters value to create resources (Key vault name, Storage account name, Data Factory name).

+5)	Remaining parameter values can be added after deployment (refer to Data Factory setup/Global parameters).

-6) Modify key vault access to enable managed identity adf-CanvastoSds (ADF instance) to retrieve secrets from the key vault (Assign “Key Vault Secrets User” role).
+6) Modify key vault access to enable managed identity adf-OneRostertoSDS (ADF instance) to retrieve secrets from the key vault (Assign “Key Vault Secrets User” role).
 [Grant permission to applications to access an Azure key vault using Azure RBAC |
    Microsoft Learn](https://learn.microsoft.com/en-us/azure/key-vault/general/rbac-guide?tabs=azure-portal)

 7) Modify the key vault to provide access to users who need to update the secret values.
 (At least “Key Vault Secrets Officer” role for creating).
 Also, the user’s IP address should only be temporarily added in the firewall in the networking tab before updating the key vault secrets.
 This must be done even if the user has access control privileges.

+8) Do the same for authorized users who need to modify data in storage.
+Also, the user’s IP address should only be temporarily added in the firewall in the networking tab before updating the storage contents.
+This must be done even if the user has access control privileges.

-8) Create an app registration in Entra to allow the ADF resource to call the Graph API’s needed then create a secret for the app registration.
+9) Create an app registration in Entra to allow the ADF resource to call the Graph API’s needed then create a secret for the app registration.
 [Quickstart:
    Register an app in the Microsoft identity platform - Microsoft identity platform | Microsoft Learn](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app)

-9) Add the key vault secret values needed from the above table (Existing values were created as dummies and can be disabled).
+10) Add the key vault secret values needed from the above table (Existing values were created as dummies and can be disabled).
 [Azure
    Quickstart - Set and retrieve a secret from Key Vault using Azure portal |
    Microsoft Learn](https://learn.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal)

-10) Add the Graph API application permissions from the table below to the app registration.
+11) Add the Graph API application permissions from the table below to the app registration.
 Remember to grant admin consent for the added permissions.
 [Quickstart: Configure an app to access a web API - Microsoft identity platform | Microsoft
     Learn](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-configure-app-access-web-apis)